Iván Szelényi

-Iván Szelényi (born April 17, 1938 in Budapest) is a Hungarian-American sociologist, as of 2010 the Dean of Social Sciences at New York University Abu Dhabi.
+Iván Szelényi (17 April 1938 – 3 August 2026) was a Hungarian and American sociologist.
+As of 2010, he was the Dean of Social Sciences at New York University Abu Dhabi.

-Biography
+Life and career

-He is the son of Gusztáv Szelényi, an entomologist and Julianna Csapó.
+Iván Szelényi was born in Budapest, Hungary on 17 April 1938, the son of Gusztáv Szelényi, an entomologist and Julianna Csapó.

 Szelényi studied at the External Trade Faculty of the Karl Marx University of Economics in Budapest, where he graduated in 1960.
 After graduating, he was employed at the Hungarian Central Statistical Office.
-He received a Ford Scholarship and studied at the University of California in Berkeley for one year.
+He received a Ford Foundation scholarship and studied at the University of California, Berkeley, for one year.
 After his return he was a research fellow at the Institute of Sociology at the Hungarian Academy of Sciences (HAS).
 In 1967, he was elevated as scientific secretary and in 1970 as the Head of the Department of Regional Sociology.
 In 1973, he earned the title Candidate of Sciences (PhD) at the HAS.
-In 1974, a transcript of a book which he wrote with fellow sociologist and author György Konrád, titled The Intellectuals on the Road to Class Power, was brought out of Hungary.
+In 1974, a transcript of a book which he wrote with fellow sociologist and author György Konrád, titled The Intellectuals on the Road to Class Power, was brought out in Hungary.
 The book contained critical thoughts about Communist-ruled society.
 After this move, Szelényi was arrested, later expelled from Hungary and stripped of his citizenship.

-In 1975, he was a Visiting Research Professor at the University of Kent.
-One year later he was invited to Flinders University of South Australia where he was the Foundation Professor of Sociology and Chair of the Department until 1980.
+In 1975, he was a visiting research professor at the University of Kent.
+One year later he was invited to Flinders University where he was the Foundation Professor of Sociology and Chair of the Department until 1980.
 In 1981, he joined the University of Wisconsin–Madison, where he was Professor of Sociology for five years (the last year as the Karl Polanyi Professor).
-After that he was appointed Distinguished Professor of Sociology, Director of the Center for Social Research and Executive Officer of the Sociology Program at the Graduate School of the City University of New York.
+After that he was appointed Distinguished Professor of Sociology, Director of the Center for Social Research and Executive Officer of the Sociology Program at the CUNY Graduate Center.

-From 1988 to 1999, he worked as Professor of Sociology at UCLA (between 1992 and 1995 as department chair).
-In 1999, he was appointed William Graham Sumner Professor of Sociology and Professor of Political Science at the Yale University.
+From 1988 to 1999, he worked as Professor of Sociology at the University of California, Los Angeles (between 1992 and 1995 as department chair).
+In 1999, he was appointed William Graham Sumner Professor of Sociology and Professor of Political Science at Yale University.
 He chaired the department two times (1999–2002 and 2008–2009).
-In 2010, he became the Dean of Social Sciences at New York University Abu Dhabi, where he continues to teach today.
+In 2010, he became the Dean of Social Sciences at New York University Abu Dhabi, where he continued to teach.

 After the political change in Hungary, his citizenship was reinstated.
-Since 1990, he has held a Doctor of Science degree and became a corresponding member of the Hungarian Academy of Sciences.
+From 1990 to his death in 2026, he held a Doctor of Science degree and became a corresponding member of the Hungarian Academy of Sciences.
 He was elected to full membership in 1995.
 In 2006, he received the highest state prize for scientific work, the Széchenyi Prize, and two years later he became an Honorary Citizen of Budapest.
 Beyond that, he was elected to the American Academy of Arts and Sciences in 2000.

-He is the father of three children: his elder daughter, Szonja Szelényi (now Ivester), teaches sociology at University of California, Berkeley, his younger daughter Lilla Szelényi is on the State of California Workers' Compensation Appeals Board in Oakland, California and his son Balázs teaches history at Northeastern University.
+Personal life and death

+He was the father of three children.
+Szelényi died after a long illness on 3 August 2026, at the age of 88.